 Use of the approved logo is required in all public visual representations of the College of Public Health, including but not limited to: printed publications, departmental websites, PowerPoint presentations, video productions, exhibit materials, etc., produced by faculty, staff and students of the College.
 The words “University of Georgia College of Public Health,” must appear on the front of all official College publications, if the logo is not in use.

-Merchandise: Any product (e.g. – t-shirts, mugs, pens, folders, etc.) bearing a UGA trademark, must be purchased from licensed manufacturer and approved through University’s Trademark & Licensing Office.
-Please refer to the list of approved licensed vendors (link not available yet) and UGA Logo Approval Form.
+Trademark Usage – Merchandise: The University of Georgia has a trademarks compliance and review process for promotional items/merchandise and apparel.
+Any product (e.g. – t-shirts, mugs, pens, folders, etc.) bearing a UGA trademark, must be purchased from licensed manufacturer and approved through University’s Trademark & Licensing Office.
+Please refer to the list of approved licensed vendors and UGA Logo Approval Form.
+You can learn more about UGA’s trademark usage policies on the UGA Brand Toolkit Website.

 CPH Logo Requests: Please the College of Public Health Communications Office (email@example.com) with any questions about our logos and how you can use them.
 Comprehensive guidelines (addressing minimum size requirements, official color variations, business system guidelines, etc.) can be found in the UGA Visual Style Guide.